To get started, click on a button below and save the connection file to your desktop or other convenient location.

 If you connect to the service this way then you may not see your local drives or printers, depending on the options that are set on your computer.
 If you need access to your local drives, memory sticks or printers then click on "Options", "Local Resources" and ensure that "Printers, Clipboard, Drives and PnP devices" are all ticked before you connect.

-Whilst we don't officially support connections from clients other than Windows and Mac OSX it is possible to connect from Linux, iPad and iPhone systems.
+It is possible to connect from Android, iPad and iPhone systems.

 How this will appear depends on which Operating System you use on your personal computer.